 Beat the stress with our Positive Planner Student Toolbox

-Whether you’re starting fresh this September or returning, things are looking a LOT different now.
-Lectures and tutorials have gone online, socialising is rocking a whole different feel and freshers’ week is looking distinctly lacking Corona-style.
+Whether you’re starting fresh this September or returning, things are a bit different now.
+A lot of lectures and tutorials are still online and we know that many of you aren't super comfortable about socialising in big groups.
 So how are you feeling about it?
 Nervous?
 Excited?
 Can’t wait to get started?
 In all the excitement, have you thought about how important looking after your mental wellbeing will be?
 Scroll on down to read our 6 Self-Care Tips for Students.

 What's all the stress about?

 Apparently being a student these days is a mind-bogglingly stressful thing to do.
 A poll of almost 38,000 students carried out in 2019 tells us that rates of psychological distress and illness are on the rise in universities.
 And that was BEFORE we threw a global pandemic into the mix.

 From financial worries about student loans, rent and basic living costs, to finding new friends, passing exams and actually getting a job when it’s all over, there’s a plethora of things to make you feel anxious and stressed.
 But you can do something to beat it.
 Or at least reduce it.

 A bit of stress never hurt anyone, did it?
 Well, yes it did and it can.
 Whilst our bodies are designed to deal with stress in short bursts, give it stress over a longer period and it’ll start to show.
 In fact, long-term stress can affect your body, thoughts and feelings and behaviour in ways you just wouldn’t imagine.

 We’ve all heard the one about fitting your own oxygen mask first before you help others, but there’s a lot of truth in it.
 If you can get a handle on stress from the start, you’ll look towards a better and more fun year of study, which is what it should be.